ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 The Virtual Server Instance (VSI) console in the {{site.data.keyword.powerSysFull}} environment is also known as VTERM.
 You can use the VSI console to interact with the AIX, IBM i, and Linux-based Power virtual servers.
 The VSI console performs several management and troubleshooting activities.
 The VSI console provides the following benefits:

-- Provides access to the AIX, IBM i, and Linux-based VMs (Linux, SAP HANA, and SAP NetWeaver) to perform various OS-related tasks such as installation, configuration, troubleshooting, and recovery
+- Provides access to the AIX, IBM i, and Linux-based VSIs (Linux, SAP HANA, and SAP NetWeaver) to perform various OS-related tasks such as installation, configuration, troubleshooting, and recovery
-- Debugs VM boot issues
+- Debugs VSI boot issues
 - Resets the Dedicated Service Tools (DST) password for the IBM i standard user

 ## Starting the VSI console for a {{site.data.keyword.powerSys_notm}} instance